mineblock11/minedocs/docs/guides/totem.md

 author_name: mineblock11
 author_img: https://github.com/mineblock11.png
+difficulty: easy

 # Weather Totems

-In this guide, you will learn how to create interactive items and block entities that have screens using `libgui`.
+In this guide, you will learn how to create interactive items.

 This guide is made for 1.19.x, it is not guaranteed to work below 1.19.x